-In 2020, England’s Creative Coast is launching seven new outdoor artworks by leading contemporary artists and the first art digital geocaching tour in the world, to connect these creative places.
-You can experience cultural adventures along this coastline now, using our specially curated package itineraries featuring art, events, food, drink and accommodation offers, and to plan for your visit next year, when you can enjoy the ultimate travel experience.
+In 2020, England’s Creative Coast is launching seven new outdoor artworks by leading contemporary artists, and the first art-inspired geocaching tour in the world, to connect these creative places.
+The first artwork will be launched in Spring 2020 with Michael Rakowitz’s commission in Margate, with the others following sequentially over the Summer.
+You can experience cultural adventures along this coastline using specially curated package itineraries, featuring art, events, food, drink and accommodation offers, and to plan for your visit in 2020, when you can enjoy the ultimate travel experience.

 Where will you visit on England’s Creative Coast?
 Share your trip #CreativeCoast